Towards Automated Identification of Violation Symptoms of Architecture Erosion: Study Design

 \textbf{Participants}.
 Our collected data from Gerrit contains the developers' information (i.e., names and email addresses); this information is not included in the replication package for privacy reasons.
-For the \textit{survey}, we invited participants to fill out our survey by sending emails to the developers whose comments are identified by our classifiers.
+For the \textit{survey}, we invited the potential participants to fill out our survey by sending emails to all developers whose review comments are included in our collected dataset.
 During the pilot survey, we got responses from 6 developers.
 The pilot survey helped us to evaluate and refine our survey design.
-For example, we added more precise examples of violation symptoms from code review comments in our survey in order to enhance practitioners' understanding, and we refined the content of the customized emails based on the received feedback from the pilot survey participants.
+For example, we added more precise examples of violation symptoms from code review comments in our survey in order to enhance practitioners' understanding, and we refined the content of the customized emails based on the received pilot feedback.
 Then, we invited the remaining developers involved in the discussions on violation symptoms to fill in the survey.
 Finally, for the semi-structured \textit{interviews}, we invited the above-mentioned participants to give feedback on our trained classifiers and the role of such automated techniques during code review.
 We first conducted two pilot interviews and found that, the interview questions are suitable.
 Subsequently, we interviewed the remaining participants who accepted our invitation, resulting in a total of six interviews.

 \textbf{Sample and Population}.
 The target population is limited to developers whose code review comments are identified by our approach.
 We used a Non-Probabilistic Sampling method in this survey, namely, Convenience Sampling.
-As a type of non-probability sampling method, Convenience Sampling can help us to conveniently reach a suitable number of developers who are willing to participate in our survey.
+As a type of non-probability sampling method, Convenience Sampling can help conveniently reach a suitable number of developers who are willing to participate in our survey.
 The reason we chose this sampling method is that we could not intentionally choose a sample due to the limitations of geographical constraints and scheduling conflicts.